Sound Posts (2006-2011)

 The proposed site for the sculpture was an area used daily for students to congregate.
 Hampshire County Council had plans to transform this outdoor area into a sensory garden that would benefit both sighted and visually impaired children.
 The sound sculpture was to be part of this newly landscaped area.
 Through the workshops, Mark discovered that the students wanted something that would embrace the way they used the communal space on a daily basis.
 With this in mind, he decided to develop a sculpture that was able to change and evolve over time and that would offer many applications.

-Following the workshops, Mark settled on a design that was simple and fun, based on the walking stick that he uses due to having had a stroke.
+Following the workshops, Mark settled on a design that was simple and fun, based on the shape of walking stick that he uses due to having had a stroke.

 The Sound Posts at The Toynbee School were made of steel tubing for strength and durability.